pferrel/solr-recommender/README.md

-#Deprecation warning:
+#Update Coming:
+Now that I've added this functionality to Spark-Mahout, I'll be updating this project with a bunch of new stuff.
+Point your server logs to this project, add a code snippet for action mining, and get always up to date recommendations that are scalable, multimodal, and realtime.

+We'll do it with tail2kafka, Kafka, Spark Streaming, Spark-Mahout's SimilarityAnalysis.cooccurrence, and Solr.

+##Moved:
-This project has been moved into [Mahout 1.0](https://github.com/apache/mahout).
+A replacement for this project has been moved into [Mahout 1.0](https://github.com/apache/mahout).
 The new Mahout CLI is called *spark-itemsimilarity*.
 It now has better csv support and real cross-cooccurrence with LLR.
 It runs about 50x faster than this project and 10X faster than the hadoop version of *itemsimilarity*.
 See [documentation here](http://mahout.apache.org/users/recommender/intro-cooccurrence-spark.html).

 solr-recommender